Rosuav/Gypsum/plugins/README.rst

 begin with "plugins/pluginname/" (where pluginname is your plugin's name), this will most likely be safe.

-ADVISORY: Save a reference to subw for use in callbacks, but be aware of the possibility that the tab has been closed before your callback occurs.
+ADVISORY: Save a reference to subw for use in callbacks (or use a closure), but be aware that the tab may have been closed before your callback occurs.

 BEST PRACTICE: Provide a constructor, which chains through to all parents'.
 If your plugin inherits only one mode (command, hook, window), a create()